bijenHirachan/recipe-blog/README.md

 1. Download the zip file.
 2. Extract it.
 3. Open it with editor of your choice.
 4. Run the command below to install the dependencies.
-You must have composer installed in your system to run this command. composer install
+You must have composer installed in your system to run this command.<br>
+    	<strong>composer install</strong>
 5. Copy all the contents of ".env.example" file to a new ".env" file.
 6. Set up your database in the .env file as shown below with valid credentials.
 		DB_CONNECTION=mysql